 Learn about Financial Aid at UC San Diego.

-Take a printout of your award letter to the job interview.
+From TritonLink, take a copy of your award information to the job interview.
 If you already work on-campus, notify the timekeeper that you would like to use your award.
 Most campus departments and some off-campus agencies employ students with work-study.

-There are two programs offered to students at UC San Diego.
+There are three programs offered to students at UC San Diego.

-If you would like to use your work-study award in your current on-campus job, contact the appropriate coordinator below in the "Where may I obtain assistance" section.
+If you would like to use your work-study award in your current on-campus job, contact the Timekeeper in your department to make them aware that you have an award they may utilize.

 It is the same as a "regular" job.
 You work hours and receive a paycheck.
 The Federal government pays a portion of your wages and the employing department pays the other portion.